With an identifiable post-modern aesthetic and idealistic ethos, Factory Records was one of the most iconic record labels that emerged post-punk.

 Available on the REVENGE album ‘One True Passion V2.0’ via LTM Records

 Not to be left out of the NEW ORDER side project game, Gillian Gilbert and Stephen Morris formed the ironically named THE OTHER TWO.
 Amusingly titled after a Fish and Chip shop near Stockport, ‘Tasty Fish’ was a catchy electropop single with a confident vocal from Gilbert that should have been a hit.
 Factory was beginning to enter a state of turmoil by this point and the CD version of the ‘Tasty Fish’ single never made it into the shops until it started its descent from its UK chart high of No41.

 Available on THE OTHER TWO album ‘And You’ via LTM Records

 CATH CARROLL Moves Like You (1991)

-Previously a member of MIAOW, CATH CARROLL was much heralded and treated like a future star by Factory.
+Previously a member of MIAOW, CATH CARROLL was treated like a future star by Factory.
 Mixed by Martyn Phillips who had also worked with THE BELOVED, ‘Moves Like You’ was a fine example of the blissful house influenced pop of the period.
 As with ‘Reach For Love’, it probably would have been a major hit had it been released on a label other than Factory.
 With expensive studio and photo sessions lavished on her, she is often held up as a symbol of why Factory eventually collapsed.